abzdel/RedditReader/README.md

 1. decide on reddit post screenshot vs. generating fake one. maybe go back to the verified checkmark being there (removed currently)
    - maybe put the subreddit name instead of author's name if we go with the generated one
 1. parse out more garbage from comments/post strings
+1. may change the post_idx logic to just have idx be the post id

 ### later